WilliamVenner/magic_static/README.md

 # ✨ `magic_static`

-Safe, global singletons initialized at program start.
+Global singletons initialized at program start, an alternative to lazy initialization.

 ## Usage